ArunanSivanathan/customFlow/README.md

 ## F. Payload Considerations

 We make **no assumptions** about payload contents—whether encrypted, encoded, or plaintext [7].
-Including payload bytes in custom flows enables learning models to discover both strong and weak behavioural patterns that characterise IoT device operations, even in encrypted traffic.
+Including payload bytes in custom flows enables learning models to discover both strong and weak behavioral patterns that characterize IoT device operations, even in encrypted traffic.

 ---